- Monevator - https://monevator.com -

 Let’s consider two investors, Canny Christine and Flamboyant Freddie.

-Let’s assume both of them inherit £10,000 each.
-Not to be sneezed at, certainly – though Freddie wouldn’t be against shoving a crisp £10 of it up his nose in certain circumstances – but nothing that’s going to see HMRC [7] unleash a plainclothes officer and a tax evasion detector van.
+Let’s assume Christine and Freddie both inherit £10,000 each.
+Nothing to be sneezed at, certainly – though Freddie isn’t against shoving a crisp £10 of it up his nose in the right circs – but also not enough to see HMRC unleash a plainclothes officer and a tax evasion detector van.
+(Not that we’ll be suggesting anything dodgy, of course.)

-Freddie is my kind of pal, but he’s not my kind of investor.
+Freddie is my kind of drinking buddy, but he’s not my kind of investor.

-Enter Canny Christine.
 Christine uses ISAs from day one.
-She can put her whole £10,000 into a share ISA right away, meaning her investment is entirely protected from tax forever more.
-So she does so.
+She can easily [10] put the whole £10,000 into a shares ISA right away, meaning her investment is entirely protected from tax forever more.
+And so she does just that

 What happens to their respective loot after 20 years?

 Everyone’s tax situation is different.
-The rate of tax on dividend income and on capital gains depends on what you earn, so there’s no point me doing specific calculations.
-Tax rates have changed multiple times in the past 20 years, too.
+The rate of tax on dividend income and capital gains depends on how much you have and what you earn.
+There’s no point me doing specific calculations.

 Here’s how their money compounds over 20 years: